HakubaCode/HakubaCode/README.md

 🛠️ **Technologies:** HTML, CSS

-📋 A pixel-perfect recreation of the Google homepage, demonstrating front-end skills and attention to detail.

-📋 A pixel-perfect recreation of the Google homepage, demonstrating front-end skills and attention to detail.
+📋 Demonstrates front-end skills and attention to detail.

 <h2> 🤝 Connect with me:</h2>